-- 48 EFRAG agrees with the IASB proposal to explain the type of arrangements to be included in the project's scope.
-EFRAG considers that the IASB's approach to describe the characteristics of supplier finance arrangements rather than define them would have the benefits to: - (a) eliminate the potential risk for the possible definition becoming outdated, and - (b) reduce any structuring opportunities related to drafting contracts between an entity and its supplier(s), and finance provider(s). - EFRAG suggests the IASB to elevate paragraph BC8 of the ED to become part of the proposed amendments to IAS 7.
-This will strengthen the description of supplier finance arrangements in paragraph 44G of the ED and clarify that both supplier finance arrangements providing early payment terms to suppliers and supplier finance arrangements providing extending credit terms to buyers are within the scope of the project.
-Furthermore, EFRAG suggests the IASB to provide guidance on whether arrangements initiated by the supplier rather than the reporting entity are intended to be within scope of the project to avoid any interpretation difficulties. - 510 Moreover, EFRAG suggests the IASB to consider a holistic approach when scoping the project by considering that supplier finance arrangements are arrangements between three parties and their characteristics should be analysed together by reporting entities when applying the description of supplier finance arrangements in paragraph 44G of the ED. - 611 Notwithstanding its support for this project and the observations above, EFRAG considers that the project does not completely address the wider issue of providing necessary transparency on liquidity risk and how entities leverage their working capital to effectively derive finance.
+- 427 EFRAG agrees with the IASB proposal to explain the type of arrangements to be included in the project's scope.
+EFRAG considers that the IASB's approach to describe the characteristics of supplier finance arrangements rather than define them would have the benefits to: - (a) eliminate the potential risk for the possible definition becoming outdated, and - (b) reduce any structuring opportunities related to drafting contracts between an entity and its supplier(s), and finance provider(s). - 138 Furthermore, EFRAG suggests that the IASB-to elevate paragraph BC8 of the ED to become part of the proposed amendments to IAS 7.
+This will strengthen the description of supplier finance arrangements in paragraph 44G of the ED and clarify that both supplier finance arrangements providing early payment terms to suppliers and supplier finance arrangements providing extending credit terms to buyers are within the scope of the project. - 9 Furthermore, EFRAG suggests that the IASB clearly states that receivable financing arrangements in which the reporting entity is not involved are not part of the proposed scope. - 1410 Notwithstanding its support for this project and the observations above, EFRAG considers that the project does not completely address the wider issue of providing necessary transparency on liquidity risk and how entities leverage their working capital to effectively derive finance.
 This includes presentation, classification and labelling in the statement of financial position, liquidity risk disclosures and relevance of the statement of cash flows in general.
-Appendix 2 provides additional suggestions to the IASB of how to holistically approach the reporting for supplier finance arrangements.
+Appendix 2 provides additional suggestions to the IASB of how to holistically approach the reporting for supplier finance arrangements working capital and liquidity management.